oliviaAB/sismonr/docs/index.md

 7    9  8             TC       1    NC   0.008571345     0.001387365    21.336259
 8    6  9             TC      -1    PC   0.005159756     0.009424001     0.000000
 ```
 Here you can only see the edges of the GRN corresponding to the regulation of transcription.
 Each of the sub-GRNs stored in the `mosystem` element contains additional information about the kinetic parameters associated with each edge.
-For example as we can see here each edge is assigned a binding rate (`TCbindingrate`) and an unbinding rate (`TCunbindingrate`) of the regulator to and from the binding site on the target gene's promoter.
+For example, we can see that each edge corresponding to a regulatory interaction targeting the transcription is assigned a binding rate (`TCbindingrate`) and an unbinding rate (`TCunbindingrate`) of the regulator to and from the binding site on the target gene's promoter.
 The parameter `TCfoldchange` corresponds to the coefficient by which is multiplied the basal transcription rate of the target when the regulator is bound to its binding site (notice that for edges for which `RegSign = "-1"`, i.e. corresponding to a repression, `TCfoldchange = 0`).
 The kinetic parameters associated with each edge depend on the type of regulation:

 ```r
 > lapply(mysystem$mosystem, function(x){colnames(x)[-(1:5)]})